SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 A type must be :newTerm:`hashable` in order to be stored in a set --- that is, the type must provide a way to compute a :newTerm:`hash value` for itself.
-A hash value is an ``Int`` value that is the same for all objects that compare equally, such that if ``a == b``, it follows that ``a.hashValue == b.hashValue``.
+A hash value is an ``Int`` value that's the same for all objects that compare equally, such that if ``a == b``, it follows that ``a.hashValue == b.hashValue``.

 All of Swift's basic types (such as ``String``, ``Int``, ``Double``, and ``Bool``)